kilograham/jpsx/README.md

 todo

+Note here is a 2006 JavaOne talk I gave on JPSX: [JPSX JavaOne Talk](javaone.pdf)
 ## Thanks

 Thanks to John Vilk https://github.com/jvilk for his help in getting me closer to open sourcing a few years back!